tykiww/tykiww.github.io/_posts/2018-01-05-MC-bootstrap.md

 **Is this a valid measure of area performance?**

 Alright, let's get going already.
 First, I'll call out the beloved `dplyr` package to help me with this function.
 I honestly don't need it, but it makes this code a little more fun to work with.
 Well, since we are looking at how many tries it takes until we succeed on getting at least one call from each area.
-This is a great example of a compounded version of a negative binomial!
+This is a great example of testing out four different geometric distributions!
 For this problem, Instead of starting off each individual area and performing an rnbinom, I decided to stick them all into one sample and bootstrap it.
 I decided to do this because I wanted to see what the estimated profit per call was if we were calling each area at once.
 One large flaw with this technique is that all areas comprise the whole sample space and do not account for the compliment of the intersect of all values.
 Nevertheless, bootstrapping actually allows us to resample, indepdndently, without replacement, thus bringing the probability of getting at least one of each call closer to the true values (0.10, 0.25, 0.25, 0.40).

 I also toyed with changing the boolean *TRUE* to a character and character matching twice -once with `grepl` to produce the T, second by using `matches` to match the TRUE with itself.
 These were marked with a counter until the while loop marked every area as TRUE.